hackpgh/DINGUS/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the [MIT License](LICENSE).

-Thank you for helping make HackPGH'S RFID Backend Server better!
+Thank you for helping make HackPGH'S DINGUS better!